-Autumn Term Orientation at Eckerd College consists of three key components:
+The Autumn Term Library Orientation at Eckerd College consists of:

 Often we make the mistake to assume that students are "tech savy" therefore they can do library related research.
 Project Information Literacy is a national study about early adults and their information-seeking behaviors, competencies, and the challenges they face when conducting research in the digital age.